-The National Center for Systemic Improvement (NCSI) facilitates four Cross-State Learning Collaboratives (CSLC) that bring State Education Agencies (SEAs) together to form networks of shared leadership and peer support focused on systems transformation priorities related to improving outcomes for students with disabilities.
+The National Center for Systemic Improvement (NCSI) facilitates three Cross-State Learning Collaboratives (CSLC) that bring State Education Agencies (SEAs) together to form networks of shared leadership and peer support focused on systems transformation priorities related to improving outcomes for students with disabilities.

 SEA staff who participate in Cross-State Learning Collaboratives have regular opportunities for collaboration, capacity building, and knowledge sharing in both virtual and in-person environments.